Booking Inquiry

 Wreck diving under auspices of expert Trukese guides is conducted by mooring or anchoring our dive launches to wreck sites with divers proceeding up and down anchor or buoy lines.
 Whether moored or drift diving on reefs and at passes, expert dive guides will assist or lead divers while explaining and showing a site’s key interests.

 Most regular diving is done on a no decompression basis, with mandatory stops at certain ascent points to assist in your safety.
 Technical divers are welcome to request extended deep or other considerations with Nitrox use.
-A privately maintained double lock re-compression chamber/facility is available at Chuuk, and dive insurance is mandatory to offset any fees assessed with a treatment.
+A privately maintained double lock re-compression

 The divemaster will oversee and profile each diver to keep track of their daily dive records.
 We ask everyone to record accurate bottom times and depths on our lounge log board after each dive.